FloWsnr/General-Physics-Transformer/README.md

 Paper: https://arxiv.org/abs/2509.13805

-Consider reading the blog post if you want to see some cool results: https://flowsnr.github.io/blog/physics-foundation-model/
+Blog post if you want to see some cool results: https://flowsnr.github.io/blog/physics-foundation-model/

 ## Introduction